NISHAL2007/Retail_transaction_tcs/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 ## License
 This project is licensed under the MIT License.
-## Contact
-For questions or feedback, please contact the repository owner.